mynk-tmr/notes/Printed/OOPs.md

 - **Dependency Inversion** : high-level modules (complex logic) should not import anything from low-level modules  and communicate via `interface`

 ##### Design patterns
 - formalized best practices that programmer can use to solve common problems.
-There are 23 grouped into 3 categories:
-- **Creational**: provide various object creation mechanisms, which increase flexibility and reuse => *Abstract Factory, Builder, Factory Method, Prototype, Singleton*

-- **Structural**: explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient => *Adapter, Bridge, Composite, Decorator, Facade, Flyweight, Proxy*

-- **Behavioral**: concerned with algorithms and assignment of responsibilities between objects =>  *Chain of Responsibility, Command, Interpreter, Iterator, Mediator, Memento, Observer, State, Strategy, Template Method, Visitor*

 ## Examples